ubccr/grendel-images/README.md

 [Grendel](https://github.com/ubccr/grendel) is a fast, easy to use bare metal provisioning system for High Performance Computing (HPC) Linux clusters.
-This repository contains the scripts for building OS images for use with Grendel.
-These images are geared towards HPC compute nodes but configs for building generic images are also provided.
+This repository contains the scripts for building bare-metal OS images for use with Grendel.
+These images are geared towards HPC compute nodes that are PXE booted but configs for building generic images are also provided.
 See [mkosi](https://github.com/ubccr/mkosi) for more details on how images are built.
 Note: we currently use a fork of mkosi which includes some bug fixes not available in the upstream repo.

 ## Requirements